Frequently Asked Questions about Submissions

 Q: May I submit multiple papers?

-A: Yes, you may submit different papers.
-However, you should not be listed as an author on more than five (5) papers.
+A: Yes, you may submit multiple papers.
+However, you should not be listed as an author on more than five (5) submissions (including completed research and short papers, PDW and panel proposals, and teaching cases).

 You may not submit the same or slightly varied papers to different tracks.
 If you do so, this will be considered as unethical scientific behavior and both papers will be rejected.